 You need to break up your sources into these categories because they will be necessary for attribution later.
 In addition, different types of sources need to be cited in different ways, so make sure you divide them in a way that makes sense.

 As you go through your sources, identify the author’s ideas.
 You can use the themes of the original content to help you refine your topic.
 You might develop sub-questions you can use to conduct further research and identify other sources that will further enhance your writing.
 Your topic might evolve as you go through your source material, but this is essential for research writing.
+You might find our et al meaning guide useful.

 Step 4: Evaluate the Quality of Your Sources